How to Glaze Bathroom Cabinets for an Antique Look?

 Step 5.
 Let the Glaze Dry

-Once it’s dried, reattach all the handles, hinges, and doors that you had removed previously from the cabinets.
+Once the glaze has dried fully, carefully reattach all the handles, hinges, and doors that you had previously removed from the cabinets.
+Make sure to check that everything is aligned correctly and securely fastened for a smooth, functional finish.

 Precautionary Tips:

-Leaving too much glaze on the surface will also not help, as it can make the classic antique effect less visible.
+• Leaving too much glaze on the surface will also not help, as it can make the classic antique effect less visible.
+You should therefore create a balance between both and wipe gently only if you feel it.

 What Kind of Glaze to Use on Cabinets?